amandate/salestax/README.md

 ## Current Limitations
 * Data to classify an item as a book is based on whether its input line contains a word that is synonymous to "book".
-Aka doesn't handle specific book Titles.
+Aka doesn't handle specific book titles.
 * Data to classify an item as a medical product is based on whether its input line contains a synonym of "medicine", "medical", "pill", "medication", or "drug".
 Aka it doesn't handle specific brands.